irmen/Pyro4/docs/source/clientcode.rst

 Java and .NET iterables to your code that you can loop over normally with foreach or other things.

 There are several examples that use the remote iterator feature.
-Have a look at the :file:`stockquotes` tutorial example, or the :file:`blobserver` example.
+Have a look at the :file:`stockquotes` tutorial example, or the :file:`filetransfer` example.